statamic/docs/content/collections/docs/augmentation.md

 In other words, augmentation automatically transforms the rendered output of each variable based on the fieldtype chosen to manage it.

-If you choose a Markdown fieldtype, your content will automatically be converted to Markdown without the need to use a [markdown modifier](/modifiers/markdown).
+If you choose a Markdown fieldtype, your content will automatically be converted to HTML without the need to use a [markdown modifier](/modifiers/markdown).

 Each [fieldtype](/fieldtyhpes) documents if and how augmentation affects your output.